robbyjo/execR/README.md

 Debug parameter will be passed as --debug

 ## Prologue and epilogue shell scripts
-Occasionally you may need a prologue to pre-process your data files or installing required R packages (and their required libraries).
+Occasionally you may need a prologue to pre-process your data files or to install required R packages (and their required libraries).
 This app allows specification of prologue shell script.
 Please do remember that if you install any R packages or system libraries, they will be completely erased right after the app exits.
-So, they will need to be reinstalled in every run.
+So, they will need to be reinstalled at every run.

-If you have multiple output files, you MUST zip them or tar ball them together into one file and you MUST name these files /data/results.
+If you have multiple output files, you MUST zip them or tar ball them together into one file and you MUST name these files `/data/results`.
 The epilogue shell script allows you to do this (or any closing work that requires shell).
 You do not need to uninstall any libraries since they will be erased after the app exits.